cavezz/CavezzAddons/README.md

 A small Chat Triggers mod for hypixel skyblock.

 Current Features:
-Stonkless Stonk
+-Stonkless Stonk
-Dungeon ESP
+-Dungeon ESP
   Mini bosses
   Starred mobs
   Blood Bonzo/Scarf/Livid
-Vanquisher ESP
+-Vanquisher ESP
-Auto close dungeon secret chests
+-Auto close dungeon secret chests

 All features are toggleable through the gui which you can open with /cavezz